BenjaminEllett/Generator/PackagingAndInstall/README.md

 7. The Generator icon/shortcut on the **All Apps** menu should launch the easy to use (GUI) version of Generator if its installed.

+# Useful PowerShell commands for testing if Generator was uploaded to Azure

+        $a = Get-AzStorageAccount -ResourceGroup 'GeneratorApplication' -Name 'generatordownload' Get-AzStorageContainer -Context $a.Context